 Castle Creek Conservation Reserve is comprised of three Wodonga Retained Environmental Network (WREN) parcels of land with high floristic value.
 Although all quite different in their structure and quality, together they form a significant habitat area, particularly when combined with the adjoining private land which cannot be further developed under the current local government planning schems.

 Pedestrian chicane gate on Castle Creek Road, Elliott Lane (off Drapers Road) and Beechworth Road.

-WREN reserves, although vital for keeping our countryside looking beautiful, it's not just about aesthetics: Bush reserves are a vital part of maintaining ecosystem functions, protecting animal habitats and the plants and animals that are ‘doing it tough'.
+WREN reserves, although vital for keeping our countryside looking beautiful, are not just about aesthetics.
+Bush reserves are a vital part of maintaining ecosystem functions, protecting animal habitats and the plants and animals that are ‘doing it tough'.
 Our reserves also create important opportunities for plant genes and more mobile species to move through the landscape.
 This ability for species to move may be of extreme importance as the predicted weather variations associated with climate change are realised in the future.

-Wodonga is leading the way by establishing a network of protected bush reserves across its municipality.
+Wodonga has led the way by establishing a network of protected bush reserves across its municipality.
 In 2006, the Wodonga Retained Environment Network Strategy was prepared by the Albury Wodonga Development Corporation in partnership with Wodonga Council and the Department of Environment and Primary Industries (DEPI).